 For example, Rocket Italian works both as an app and as an online course.
 It will provide you with linear lessons designed to take your skills to the next level.

-Rocket Italian combines audio tracks, pronunciation practice, writing exercises, and culture lessons.
+Rocket Italian, created by the company Rocket Languages, combines audio tracks, pronunciation practice, writing exercises, and culture lessons.

 And it features interactive activities and exercises to ensure you retain the words.